 Written by Bolet from Bolet Worldwide.

-Stonehenge is undoubtedly one of the most famous landmarks in the world.
+Stonehenge is undoubtedly one of the most famous landmarks in England.
 The mystery surrounding the prehistoric landmark has intrigued tourists for decades, making it a spot on many travellers’ bucket lists.

 Many questions surround Stonehenge’s existence, but historians believe the construction of the famous stone circle took place as early as 3000 BC.
 There are different theories on the purpose of the site.
 Many think it was a burial ground, while others say it acted as an astronomical calendar.